Women's Health & Pelvic Floor Physical Therapy

-In women, the pelvis consists of the bladder, uterus and vagina, and rectum.
-A pelvic floor is a group of muscles and tissues, ranging from the public bone to the tailbone.
+The pelvic floor is a group of muscles and tissues, ranging from the pubic bone to the tailbone.
 Pelvic floor muscles have an important job, which is to help support abdominal and pelvic organs, as well as help assist in controlling the bladder, bowel, and sexual activity.

 What happens with weakened pelvic floor muscles?